camilagazolla/TBF/read.md

 <br><br>

 >###   Q4
->**Get the first 10 bases of each read in sample “CVM382” found within the “fasta” directory.
-What 10 base strings repeats the most and what is its frequency?
-Explain what you did and provide any accompanying code with comments.**
 <br>

 A total of 34 different 10 base DNA strings were obtained from the total 1733 sequences.
 The most frequent was TGGTGTCAGC	(59.66%, 1034 counts), followed by TGGTGCCAGC (664 counts), TGTGTCAGCC (3 counts) and TGTGCCAGCC (2 counts).